MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-azure-maps.md

 ## Enrichment results

 To start the enrichment process, select **Run** from the command bar.
 You can also let the system run the enrichment automatically as part of a [scheduled refresh](system.md#schedule-tab).
-The processing time will depend on the size of your customer data and the API response times from Azure Maps.
+The processing time will depend on the size of your customer data and the API response times.

 After the enrichment process completes, you can review the newly enriched customer profiles data under **My enrichments**.
 Additionally, you'll find the time of the last update and the number of enriched profiles.